-Leaving France in 1855, he entered QCG, but came down with typhoid fever and moved in the following year to Cork.
+Leaving France in 1855, he entered Queen's College Galway (QCG), but came down with typhoid fever and moved in the following year to Cork.
 Influenced by a group of nationalists, he added the Irish language to his medical studies, and was active in literary circles.
 His friends included the Young Irelanders Ralph and Isaac Varian, whose cousin Hester – a painter, writer, and musician – he later married.
-Sigerson took the MD of QUI (1859) and the M.Ch. when it was introduced (1865); both were primary degrees.
-He had studied, too, at the Catholic University medical school in Cecilia St., Dublin, with which he was to have a long academic connection.
+Sigerson took the Doctor of Medicine (MD) degree of Queen's University of Ireland (QUI) (1859) and the Master in Surgery (M.Ch.) degree when it was introduced (1865); both were primary degrees.
+He had studied, too, at the Catholic University medical school in Cecilia Street, Dublin, with which he was to have a long academic connection.
 He became licentiate of the King and Queen's College of Physicians (Ireland) in 1875.

 Throughout the decade 1870–80 Sigerson went annually to France to study under J. M. Charcot, duchenne de Boulogne (d.
 1875), and others.
 Sigerson's translation into English of Charcot's Leçons sur les maladies du système nerveux, was published by the New Sydenham Society (1877).
 Charcot's ‘Lecture on certain phenomena of hysteria major’, delivered at the Salpêtrière (17 November 1878), was published later in the month in the British Medical Journal in Sigerson's translation.